A Gest of Robyn Hode: Livery and fees

 In the Third Fytte, the Sheriff offers to retain Little John as a member of his household for 20 marks per year.

 However, the most prominent incident is the illegal practice of 'cloth and fee' described in the Second Fytte.
-'Cloth and fee' (another name for livery and fee) refers to the payment of money and gifts of clothing to the King's justice in return for favorable legal services.
+'Cloth and fee' (another name for livery and fee) refers to the payment of money and gifts of clothing to the King's justice in return for favourable legal services.
 This practice became so prevalent that, in 1346, Edward III issued a statute requiring his justices to swear an oath that they would only accept 'cloth and fee' from the King himself.
 In this episode, the Abbot is trying to defraud the Knight of his land, so he retains a County Justice, the King's officer, to force the issue in the Abbot's favor.
 Once the Abbot has publicly insulted the Knight, the Chief Justice seeks to defuse the situation by suggesting the Abbot offer to purchase the land outright.
 The ridiculously low price offered by the Abbot is yet another insult to the Knight, which prompts the Knight to empty the bag of Robin's 400 pounds onto the Abbot's table.
 The Knight then declares to all present to bear witness to the fact that he has redeemed his land legally.